farouk-alghazzy/farouk-alghazzy/README.md

 ### 🧠 About Me

-- 💻 Coder focused on clean, fast, and efficient solutions
+- 💻 Focused on data analysis, machine learning, backend engineering, and cybersecurity.
 - 🎓 Studying Data and Information Science at UW-Madison.
 Estimated graduation in December 2026
 - 🤖 Experienced in machine learning and predictive modeling